-- Does not imply that the forward rate is an accurate predictor for the future spot rate. - Implies the maturity strategy and the rollover strategy produce the same result at the horizon on the average.
+- It does not imply that the forward rate is an accurate predictor for the future spot rate. - It implies the maturity strategy and the rollover strategy produce the same result at the horizon on the average.

 Unbiased Expectations Theory and Spot Rate Curve